ministryofjustice/bichard7-next-core/README.md

 ## Testing

-To run unit tests against new Bichard:
+To run unit tests against the new Bichard:

 ```bash
 npm i # If packages not already installed